-Frerequisites Appropriate C++ compiler: Ι For Windows NT, Microsoft Visual Studio C++ Version 6.0 Ι For AIX, VisualAge C++ for AIX Version 5.0 Ι For Solaris, SparcCompiler SC5.0 Installed "Samples and SDK" optional component on at least one system.
+- Appropriate C++ compiler:

+- For Windows NT, Microsoft Visual Studio C++ Version 6.0

+- For AIX, VisualAge C++ for AIX Version 5.0

+- For Sun Solaris, SparcCompiler SC5.0

+- Installed "Samples and SDK" optional component on at least one system.
 The SDK provides the required header files and contains samples that you can modify to your own requirements.

-Header files The C interf aces a are defined by the following header files: BipCni.h Message processing nodes sage processing nodes BipCpi.h Mess sage parsers BipCci.h Interfaces common to both nodes and parsers faces common to both nodes and parsers BipCos.h Platf orm specific definitions File names directory: the at is, t ade throughout this chapter to the MQSeries Integrator home he directory into which MQSeries Integrator is installed.
-The ne directory is as follows: Ι For AIX /usr/opt/mqsi I For Sun Solaris /opt/mqsi For Windows C:\Program Files\IBM MQSeries Integrator 2.0, or C:\Program Files\IBM MQSeries Integrator 2.0.1 (note that this is the default path, which you can override if necessary) For convenience, the label <mqsi_root> is used throughout the book to refer to this home directory.</mqsi_root> On Windows systems, "\" is used to separate levels in a hierarchical file name and "/" is used to indicate that the next word is a command flag (rather than a file name).
-On Unix platforms, "/" is used to separate levels in a hierarchical file name and "\" is used to give a special meaning to the next character (for example, \t would mean "put a tab here").
-As a convenience, when a Windows application opens a file with a name that includes a "/", it is interpreted as a level separator.
-So, coding # include <plugin bipsamppluginnode.h=""> would have the expected effect on all platforms.</plugin> would have the ex spected effect on all platforms.
+Header files

+The C interfaces are defined by the following header files:

+File names

+References are made throughout this chapter to the MQSeries Integrator home directory: that is, the directory into which MQSeries Integrator is installed.
+The location of the home directory is as follows:

+For convenience, the label <mqsi\root> is used throughout the book to refer to this home directory.

+On Windows NT systems, "" is used to separate levels in a hierarchical file name and "/" is used to indicate that the next word is a command flag (rather than a file name).

+On Unix platforms, "/" is used to separate levels in a hierarchical file name and " $\$ " is used to give a special meaning to the next character (for example, t would mean "put a tab here").

+As a convenience, when a Windows NT application opens a file with a name that includes a "/", it is interpreted as a level separator.
+So, coding # include <plugin/BipSampPluginNode.h> would have the expected effect on all platforms.